 Workplace culture, then, impacts and influences the following:

-- How customers perceive the organization’s culture (its external reputation).
+- How customers perceive the organizations culture (its external reputation).

 - How employee engagement manifests.